Naman-kumar-2611/Student-Performance-Predictor/README.md

-Student Performance Predictor
-Overview
-This project is a comprehensive machine-learning pipeline designed to forecast student performance based on factors such as parental education levels, lunch type, demographic background, and academic scores in reading and writing.
-The repository includes data exploration, model training, and a web application built with Flask for interactive predictions.
-The codebase is organized for clarity and maintainability and is deployed using AWS services like Elastic Beanstalk and CodePipeline.

-Project Structure
-notebook/: Contains Jupyter notebooks for data exploration and model development. src/: Houses code for preprocessing, training, and evaluation. templates/: HTML templates for the user interface of the web app. app.py: Main script for running the Flask application. requirements.txt: List of project dependencies. setup.py: Configuration script for setting up the project package.
-Tools and Technologies
-Python: Primary programming language.
-Pandas and NumPy: For efficient data manipulation and analysis.
-Matplotlib and Seaborn: Used for creating visualizations and data insights.
-Scikit-learn: Powers the machine learning models.
-Flask: Framework for building the web application.
-AWS Elastic Beanstalk and CodePipeline: Handles deployment and CI/CD.
-Jupyter Notebook: Interactive platform for data analysis and experimentation.
-Highlights
-Exploratory Data Analysis:

-Visualizes patterns and relationships in the dataset.
-Extracts critical insights into factors influencing academic performance.
-Model Development:

-Modularized approach for preprocessing, training, and evaluation.
-Leverages various machine learning models to optimize predictions.
-Web Application:

-Provides a simple interface for real-time student performance predictions.
-Deployed seamlessly using AWS infrastructure.
-Usage Instructions
-Begin with the EDA notebook to explore the dataset and uncover trends.
-Train the predictive model using the provided training notebook.
-Run app.py to launch the Flask web application locally.
-Access the web app at http://127.0.0.1:5000/ to input data and receive predictions.
-Features
-Data Preparation: Handles missing values, normalizes features, and applies feature engineering techniques.
-Model Building: Implements and evaluates machine learning models with robust validation methods.
-User-Friendly Web App: Accepts user input and provides predictions in an intuitive interface.
-License
-This repository is licensed under the MIT License.

-Contributions
-Contributions are encouraged!
-Feel free to fork the repository, propose changes via pull requests, or open issues for discussion.
+## Overview - Student Performance AI Predictor

+This project is an end-to-end machine learning solution designed to predict student performance using key features like parents' education, lunch type, race/ethnicity, and reading and writing scores.
+The repository includes exploratory data analysis (EDA), model training, and a Flask-based web application for real-time predictions.
+The project is built using modular programming for clean, maintainable code and deployed using AWS Elastic Beanstalk and CodePipeline.

+## Project Structure

+- **`notebook/`**: Jupyter notebooks for EDA and model training.
+- **`src/`**: Source code for data preprocessing, model building, and evaluation.
+- **`templates/`**: HTML templates for the web application.
+- **`app.py`**: Flask application script for deployment.
+- **`requirements.txt`**: Dependencies list.
+- **`setup.py`**: Script for setting up the package.

+## Tools Used

+- **Python**: Core programming language for the project.
+- **Pandas & NumPy**: Data manipulation and analysis.
+- **Matplotlib & Seaborn**: Data visualization.
+- **Scikit-learn**: Machine learning model building and evaluation.
+- **Flask**: Web framework for deploying the model.
+- **AWS Elastic Beanstalk & CodePipeline:** Deployment of the web application
+- **Jupyter Notebook**: Interactive environment for EDA and model training.

+## Key Features

+1. **Exploratory Data Analysis**:
+   - Comprehensive data exploration with visualizations.
+   - Key insights into factors affecting student performance.

+2. **Model Training**:
+   - Custom-built modules for data preprocessing and model evaluation.
+   - Implementation of machine learning algorithms to predict outcomes.

+3. **Deployment:**
+   - Flask-based web application allowing real-time predictions.
+   - Deployed using AWS Elastic Beanstalk and CodePipeline.

+## **Usage**
+1. Explore the dataset using the EDA notebook to identify key factors.
+2. Train the model using the training notebook and customize it as needed.
+3. Deploy the model using app.py and interact with the web interface to predict student performance.

+## 📊 Features
+- Data Preprocessing: Handles missing data, feature engineering, and normalization.
+- Model Training & Evaluation: Implements multiple ML models with cross-validation.
+- Web Interface: Flask app for user input and model predictions.

+## License

+This project is licensed under the MIT License.

+## Contributing

+Contributions are welcome!
+Please submit a pull request or open an issue to discuss any changes.